kescondo/kescondo/README.md

 - ⚡ Fun fact: ...
 -->

 - 😄 Hello!
-I'm Kristina (she/her), and I'm starting my journey to become a software developer.
+I'm Kristina (she/her), and I'm enrolled in a full-stack bootcamp to start my journey to become a software developer.
-- 🌱 I’m currently learning Java!
-This is all totally new for me.
+- 🔭 I'm currently working on a home management app that tracks family to-do lists, schedules, and a weekly meal plan using Java, SQL, and the Spring framework.
-- 🔭 Right now, I'm somewhat familiar with JavaScript.
+- 💬 I've got a good grasp on Java, SQL, and am somewhat familiar with JavaScript.
+- 🤔 I’d love help with understanding how the Spring framework pulls together the client-side and server-side.
+- 🌱 I’m currently learning HTML, CSS, Vue.js, and strengthening my skills in JavaScript.
-- ⚡ I'm excited to collaborate, and I welcome constructive feedback on my work!
+- ⚡ I'm excited to collaborate, and I welcome constructive feedback!